 - Good basic horse care can prevent colic and other health problems that can result in vet bills.

 - If your vet normally de-worms your horse, consider doing it yourself.
-Skimping on immunizations however, is false economy.
+Skimping on immunizations, however, is a false economy.